Aquanty/rtd-hgs/docs/source/index.rst

 Wells
 ^^^^^

-|
+| [sec:wells] Well domains, can be set up using the following
-.. _sec:wells: Well domains, can be set up using the following instructions, as outlined in Section :ref:
+  instructions, as outlined in Section :ref:
 | and in Equation :ref:
 | .
 The variable **radius** corresponds to :math:`r_s`, while the